RavenBeast21/Discord-ToS-for-Discord-Bot/README.md

 # Discord Bot Legal Pages Template

-This repository is a ready-to-use template for Discord bot developers who need public legal pages for their bot.
+This repository is a reusable template for Discord bot developers who need public legal pages for their bot.

+It includes:

+- a homepage
-It contains a Terms of Service page and a Privacy Policy page in HTML format, designed to be hosted publicly with GitHub Pages.
+- a Terms of Service page
+- a Privacy Policy page
+- setup instructions

+These files are meant to be hosted publicly with GitHub Pages so developers can submit the public links to Discord.

+## Purpose of this repository

-The purpose of this repository is to help bot owners quickly create legal document links they can provide to Discord in the Developer Portal or App Directory submission process.
+This repository exists to help Discord bot owners quickly create and publish legal documents for their bot.

+Many Discord applications need public legal links, especially for developer submissions, verification, or App Directory use.

+This repository gives users a simple starting point.

 ## What this repository includes

-This repository usually contains:

 - `index.html`
 - `terms-of-service.html`
 - `privacy-policy.html`
 - `README.md`

-### File overview
+## File overview

-#### `index.html`
+### `index.html`
 This is the homepage of the legal site.

-It usually contains links to the Terms of Service and Privacy Policy pages.
+It explains what the repository is and links to the Terms of Service and Privacy Policy pages.

-#### `terms-of-service.html`
+### `terms-of-service.html`
-This file contains the Terms of Service template for a Discord bot.
+This file contains the Terms of Service template.

+It explains the general rules for using a Discord bot, acceptable use, service availability, liability limits, and contact information.

-#### `privacy-policy.html`
+### `privacy-policy.html`
-This file contains the Privacy Policy template for a Discord bot.
+This file contains the Privacy Policy template.

+It explains what information a bot might collect, how it might use it, how long it might keep it, and how users can request deletion or support.

-#### `README.md`
+### `README.md`
-This file explains what the repository is, how to use it, and what needs to be edited before publishing.
+This file explains how the repository works and how users should edit and publish it.

 ## Who this repository is for

 This repository is for:

 - Discord bot developers
-- people submitting a bot to Discord
-- people who need public policy links for their app
+- people creating public legal pages for their bot
-- developers who want a simple GitHub Pages setup
+- beginners using GitHub Pages
-- beginners who want a legal page template they can edit
+- developers who want a reusable template

-## What this repository does

-This repository gives users a simple way to:

-1. copy the template
-2. edit the legal placeholders
-3. publish the files with GitHub Pages
-4. get public links
-5. submit those links to Discord
+- users who need Terms of Service and Privacy Policy links for Discord

-## Important note before using
+## What users must do before publishing

 This repository is a template.

-It is not final legal advice.
+It is not ready for direct use without editing.

-Every bot is different.

-Some bots collect no stored data.
-Some bots store user IDs, guild IDs, commands, moderation logs, analytics, or message content.
-Because of this, every user must review and edit the files before publishing them.

-Do not publish the templates without replacing the placeholder sections.

-## What users need to edit

-Before publishing, users should replace all placeholder text such as:
+Each user must replace all placeholder text such as:

 - `[Bot Name]`
 - `[Owner Name]`